jillesca/netconf-hello-world-ios-xr/README.md

-# XR Netconf Test Connection
+# XR hello world using Netconf

 Simple hello world in netconf to test connectivity to IOS-XR